Neamar/DUCK/rosa_on_himself.md

 # Rosa on himself

 > Content imported from [http://stp.lingfil.uu.se/~starback/dcml/creators/rosa-on-himself.html](http://stp.lingfil.uu.se/~starback/dcml/creators/rosa-on-himself.html)
+>
+> This script was quite useful in finding some dedication or restoring some cover to their original orientation.

 <p class="lead">This page consists of quotes from Don Rosa himself on himself, his duck stories and ducks in general.
 It's composed by Harry Fluks out of messages sent from Don Rosa to the mailing list on Disney comics (up to July 10th, 1994), and then adapted for WWW by Per Starbäck.</p>

 <H2><A NAME="address">Don's Address</A></H2>